 We finally get back to Michael’s.
 Hippie is being interviewed, which is going to be interesting.
-Robby and Michael are arguing about how Michael plays when Robby is singing his song.
-I tell Robby it’s his song, but we wrote it.
-If he isn’t playing drums on it, then Michael is in charge of the drumming.
+Robby and Michael are arguing about how Michael is to play when Robby is singing his song.
+I tell Robby it is his song, but we wrote it.
+If he is not playing drums on it, then Michael is in charge of the drumming.

 “You want to drum on it as well as sing.”

 “Maybe in the future.
 How’d you like my performance.”

 “You mean the part when everyone ran out of the room screaming ?”